-- Students must study a minimum of 3 subjects from a prescribed list in Year 13 - Most students select one BTEC qualification, however some students may select two. - Course viability and number of classes will be determined within the limits of resources available and subject to student demand as determined by survey.
+- Students must study a minimum of 3 subjects from a prescribed list in Year 13. - If choosing to study a BTEC qualification, students usually study one BTEC qualification, however in some cases, some students may select two after agreement with a senior member of staff or SENCO. - Course viability and number of classes will be determined within the limits of resources available and subject to student demand as determined by survey.